On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Tail probability estimates

 \subsection{Lower-tail estimates}

 In this section we proceed to estimate the tail of the distribution of $u_t(x)$ from below.
-We first consider the simplest case in which $\sigma$ is bounded uniformly from below, away from zero.
+We first consider the simplest case in which $\sigma$ is bounded uniformly from below, away from zero. \begin{proposition} If $\varepsilon_0:=\inf_{z\in\mathbf{R}}\sigma(z)>0$, then for all $t>0$,